elmorenox/Deploy_Jenkins_Server-EBS_Application/Deployment-instructions.md

 </p>

 ## Deployment Instructions:
-1. Create your own Jenkins Server and install the following:
+1. Create your own Jenkins Server and install the following on the server:
    - Install "python3.9-venv"
    - Download and install the Jenkins plugin "Pipeline Utility Steps"
 3. Create and run a Jenkins build for the application